 - Dub Name Change: Kang Yu-mi in the Korean dub.

 - Identical Stranger: To Ueda's persocom wife, minus the Unusual Ears.
+She even has the same name.
 Yes, this causes issues.

 - Ms. Fanservice: She's the character Hideki sexualizes the most in his Imagine Spots.